avivace/kalman/README.md

 npm run serve
 ```

-Deploy to `avivace.github.io/kalman`:
+Publish on `avivace.github.io/kalman`:

 ```bash
 npm run deploy
 ```

-> Development is done on the `develop` branch due to GitHub's restriction on branches for user pages (the build is deployed on the `master` branch and deployed to `avivace.github.io/kalman` from there).
+> Development is done on the `develop` branch due to GitHub's restriction on branches for user pages (the build is deployed on the `master` branch and published to `avivace.github.io/kalman` from there).

 ### Stack